Super-Mario-Galaxy-PRO-Modding/Whitehole-Pro/README.md

 ### Colophon

-Built with C++20, CMake, Win32, OpenGL, Dear ImGui, and a stubborn love for Super Mario Galaxy.
-The meme energy in this README is load-bearing.
+Built with C++20, CMake, Win32, OpenGL, Dear ImGui, and a only the best love for Super Mario Galaxy.

----

-## 🤝 Contributing

-1. **Open an issue first** for anything beyond typo fixes — bugs, feature ideas and big refactors go smoother when we agree on direction.
-2. **Keep PRs focused** — one bug or one feature per PR.
-3. **New code goes in `cpp/` (C++20).** The Java `src/` tree is frozen: port its *behavior*, don't add to it — and cite the Java file/line you mirrored.
-4. **Keep the tests green** — `whitehole_core_tests.exe` must exit 0, and every
-   behavior change needs a test in `cpp/tests/core_tests.cpp`.
-5. Match the house style: 4-space indent, `kName` constants, comments explain *why*, `-Wall -Wextra -Wpedantic` clean.
-6. Update docs when behavior changes.
-7. By contributing you agree your work is distributed under this repository's license (GPL-3.0) at merge time.

-See [`docs/AI_POLICY.md`](docs/AI_POLICY.md) for how AI assistance is used in development.
-Bug reports should include: Windows version, `cmake --version`, your compiler, and the last ~30 lines of build output.

 ---